Thermodynamic Modeling of Volcanic Systems with alphaMELTS 2

 from the introductory sessions will be expanded on, and some special calculations will highlight features that are

 only available (or only convenient) on individual platforms.
-All input files will be available for downloaded,

 We will also have time for Q&A with individual workshop